wethod/learning-center-source/content/glossary/index.md

 ### Bluesky

 It represents the value you think that you are missing in order to reach the hypothetical overall value.
-It's decided by the owner or by the users that have the permission.

 ### Budget Consumption